 Aomori also boasts being the home to Hakkōda cattle, a rare, region-specific breed of Japanese Shorthorn.
 The town of Gonohe has a long history as a breeding center for horses of exceptional quality, popular among the samurai.
 With the decline of the samurai, Gonohe’s horses continued to be bred for their meat.
 The lean horse meat is coveted as a delicacy, especially when served in its raw form, known as Basashi (馬刺し).
 The Aomori coast along Mutsu Bay is a large source of scallops, but they are particularly a specialty of the town Hiranai where the calm water around Natsudomari Peninsula makes a good home for them.

 Tourism has been a growing sector of Aomori Prefecture’s economy.
 It was among the top five prefectures of Japan in terms of growth in foreign tourists between 2012 and 2017.
 This influx of foreign tourists has led to the construction of more hotels in Aomori.
 Major draws to the prefecture are its historic sites, museums, and national parks.
-Several of the prefecture’s Jōmon period historic sites have been nominated to become World Heritage Sites.
+Several of the prefecture’s Jōmon period historic sites were nominated in January 2009 to become World Heritage Sites.
+If approved, the archaeological sites would join Shirakami-Sanchi as the prefecture’s second World Heritage Site.
+Tourist access to Shirakami-Sanchi is heavily restricted to tourists due to its delicate ecosystem, though several water features, trails, and roads can be accessed by its visitors.
 About 35.2 million domestic travelers visited Aomori Prefecture in 2016, while about 95,000 foreign tourists visited in 2017.

 Aomori Prefecture has produced several writers and artists.
 Osamu Dazai, the writer of Japan’s second most popular novel No Longer Human, is one of the prefecture’s best-known writers.
+Shunsuke Kikuchi, a composer for series such as Dragon Ball and Doraemon, was born in the city of Hirosaki.
 The creator of the supernatural manga series Shaman King, Hiroyuki Takei, is from the village of Yomogita in northwestern Aomori.
 The comedian Daimaō Kosaka, known widely for his viral single “PPAP (Pen-Pineapple-Apple-Pen)”, was born in Aomori Prefecture.
 Sōsaku-hanga artist Shikō Munakata was born in Aomori.
-Much of his art was inspired by the prefecture’s natural qualities and distinctive culture.
+Much of his art was inspired by the prefecture’s natural qualities and rural culture.

 The two largest cities of the prefecture, Aomori and Hachinohe, both host professional sports teams.
 Both cities have professional soccer clubs in the Japan Professional Football League: Aomori’s ReinMeer Aomori and Hachinohe’s Vanraure Hachinohe.
 Other professional sports teams in the two cities include the Aomori Wat’s, a basketball team from Aomori in the B.League and the Tohoku Free Blades, an ice hockey team from Hachinohe that competes in the Asia League.